quickbrnfx/medical-device-reference-platform/PROJECT_CHARTER.md

 # Mission

-Demonstrate thoughtful engineering through transparent design decisions.
+Demonstrate a disciplined engineering process by documenting the decisions, tradeoffs, and evidence involved in developing modern connected medical devices.

 ---